INO-quantum/FPGA-SoC-experiment-control/firmware-source/readme.md

 This assumes that only one .xsa file is in the project folder.
 Alternatively, you can also give the file name and path after the '='.

-5. Compile project:
+5. Compile the project:

         petalinux-build

-For the first time this will download the linux kernel (if not selected from local folder) and FSBL (first-stage bootloader) source and u-boot (second stage bootloader source) and compilation will need some time (9 minutes on my laptop).
+For the first time this will download the linux kernel (if not selected from local folder) and FSBL (first-stage bootloader) source and u-boot (linux bootloader source) and compilation will need some time (9 minutes on my laptop[^3]).
 The warnings related to the non-official Ubuntu version can be ignored.
 In the "Tasks Summary" output it should say "all succeeded" and no red messages should appear.
-Sometimes compilation fails, which is either a timeout (first-stage booloader config after 3 minutes waiting for other tasks to finish) or low memory (less likely) when many tasks run in parallel.
+Sometimes compilation fails, which is either a timeout (first-stage booloader config after 3 minutes waiting for other tasks to finish) or low memory (are you running in a virual environment?) when many tasks run in parallel.
 Just compile again and it should work.

+[^3]: Recently, downloading of `qemu-xilinx-native` is extremely slow and can prolong the first compile time significantly (40 minutes!).
+This might even fail and one has to retry compilation, maybe at a later time, since disabling `qemu-xilinx-native` is not working according to online resources (I have not tried).

 6. Package files for booting from SD card: